-Anja Alvestadt (2016 IAESTE) worked with current PhD students on parasites of invertebrates and nematodes of salmon.
+Anja Alvestadt (2016 IAESTE) worked with former and current PhD students on parasites of invertebrates and nematodes of salmon.

-Reeson Wong (2015 IAESTE) worked with current PhD student on invertebrate parasite and with myself on deep sea parasites
+Reeson Wong (2015 IAESTE) worked with former PhD student on invertebrate parasite and with myself on deep sea parasites.

 Bonnie Bailet (2012 Université Aix Marseille work placement) worked with myself on gregarines infecting polychaetes.